koolaash/Fivem-QBCore-SafeZone/ReadMe.md

 ```lua
  TriggerClientEvent('safezone:client:zone', src)
 ```
-- Which then must look something like this
+- Which then must look something like this code given below
 - Make sure not to replace the code

 ```lua